DirtyDabe23/Projects/2025/Win10-EOL/Win10-EOL-Plan.md

 - **Incompatible Devices:**
   - Devices flagged as "Not Compatible" (due to insufficient CPU, RAM, etc.) will be scheduled for replacement.
   - Replacement planning should include user communication, backup, and device lifecycle management.
+- **Alerting**
+  - We will reach out to the users 2 weeks prior
+  - We will reach out to the user 1 week prior.

 ### 3. Microsoft Documentation Links
 - [Windows 11 Feature Update Process](https://learn.microsoft.com/en-us/windows/whats-new/whats-new-windows-11-version-23h2)